cloudcreate-dk/essentials/types-avro/README.md

 | `IntegerType`                    | `BaseIntegerTypeConversion`              | `int`               |
 | `LongType`                       | `BaseLongTypeConversion`                 | `long`              |

-Some concrete `Types` such as `Amount`, `Percentage` and `CurrencyCode` come with supported our of the box.
+Some concrete `Types` such as `Amount`, `Percentage`, `CurrencyCode`, `CountryCode` and `EmailAddress` come with supported our of the box.
 This allows you to define Avro schema/IDL protocol and directly refer these logical-types in your Avro Schema/IDL protocol.

 Example `order.avdl`:

 ```
 @namespace("dk.cloudcreate.essentials.types.avro.test")